gumaerc-testorg/16.891j-spring-2003/content/pages/syllabus.md

 There are three kinds of assignments for the seminar:

-*   [Reading]({{< baseurl >}}/pages/readings).
+*   {{% resource_link 78e2d1e2-b86d-fa98-68e2-5d9dd854d109 "Reading" %}}.
 Most weeks there will be extensive reading assigned.
 Please come to class prepared to discuss the readings for the week.
-*   [1-pg Memos]({{< baseurl >}}/pages/assignments).
+*   {{% resource_link d46fda9b-dd49-4f3c-eaae-9e51534aa7e5 "1-pg Memos" %}}.
 A 1-page memo on a relevant topic will be due almost each week.
 These 1-page memos are meant to be no more than 1 page, and are typical of what a high-level decision maker would expect when they ask you for background information or your recommendation.
-*   [Group Term Project]({{< baseurl >}}/pages/projects).
+*   {{% resource_link 562cdd14-1441-b8fc-2eab-70e13fe1f5c9 "Group Term Project" %}}.
 Includes researching the issue, writing a paper/model, making a presentation to the class, and preparing reading materials for the class in preparation for the presentation.
 The group project will be a study of the technological, architectural and policy options associated with developing a new reusable launch vehicle.

 Information on each of these is available throughout the rest of this course.